Questions about this exciting change? Please read our press release for more information.

 - Have information about our contracting physician and provider payments agreements, as well as explanations for any bills you receive for services not covered by us or your health plan.

 - Receive healthcare services without requiring you to sign an authorization, release, consent or waiver that would permit us to disclose your medical information.
 We will treat information about you, including information about services and treatment we provide, as confidential according to all current privacy and confidentiality laws.

 - Have round‐the‐clock access, seven days a week, to your PCP or an on‐call physician when your PCP is unavailable.

 - Know the name and qualifications of the doctor who is mainly responsible for coordinating your care . . . and the names, qualifications, and specialties of other doctors, and other providers who are involved in your care.

 - Have a candid discussion of medically appropriate or necessary treatment options for your condition — regardless of the cost, the extent of your benefits or the lack of coverage.
 To the extent permitted by law, this includes the right to refuse any procedure or treatment.

 - Actively participate in decisions regarding your healthcare and treatment plan and receive services at your own expense if we deny coverage.
 You and your treating doctor or healthcare provider decide whether you will receive a particular service or treatment.

 - Receive complete information — before receiving care and in terms you can understand — about an illness, proposed course of treatment or procedure, and prospects for recovery, so that you may be well informed when consenting to refuse a course of treatment.
 This includes:

-- being able to request and receive information about how medical treatment decisions are made by our review staff
+- being able to request and receive information about how medical treatment decisions are made by our review staff, and

-- the criteria or guidelines applied when making such decisions
+- the criteria or guidelines applied when making such decisions, and

 - an explanation of the cost of the care you will receive and what you will be expected to pay out of your own pocket